CodeDriven-Web-and-Mobile/GameMatch/terms-of-service.md

 - Players may join games, waitlists, or request bookings.
 Acceptance is not guaranteed and may depend on organizer approval, payment status, or waitlist order.
 - Organizers are solely responsible for honoring reservations, communicating changes, and ensuring venue readiness.
 - Players must arrive on time, follow organizer instructions, and comply with venue rules.

+### Tournament Registrations
+- Organizers may create tournaments with registration rules, deadlines, pricing, and formats (e.g., singles or team).
+- Players may register for tournaments subject to eligibility requirements, capacity limits, and payment status.
+- A registration may be created in a **Pending Payment** state and is not confirmed until payment is completed.

 ### Cancellations & No-Shows
 - Organizers may set cancellation windows or penalties within the App.
 Review session details before booking.